varnishd -f /usr/local/etc/varnish/default.vcl -s malloc,1G -T 127.0.0.1: 2000 -a 0.0.0.0:8080 -d

 Sometimes Varnish wont start.
-There is a plethora of reasons why Varnish wont start on your machine.
+There is a plethora of possible reasons why Varnish wont start on your machine.
 We've seen everything from wrong permissions on /dev/null to other processes blocking the ports.

 Starting Varnish in debug mode to see what is going on.